cocos/cocos-docs/en/editor/components/motion-streak.md

 Click the **Add Component** button at the bottom of the **Inspector** panel and select **MotionStreak** from **Effects** to add the MotionStreak component to the node.

+For details on how to use it, please refer to the **Motion Streak** ([Github](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/assets/cases/ui/24.motion-streak)) example.

 ![add motionStreak](motion-streak/add-motion-streak.png)

 Please review the [MotionStreak API](__APIDOC__/en/classes/particle2d.motionstreak.html).